scorpionTaj/Chat-with-LLaMA-2-and-PDFs/README.md

 - **Change Models**: Modify `model_name` in `get_conversation_chain` for different conversational models.
 - **Change Embeddings**: Update `embedding_model` in `get_vectorstore` for different embedding models.
-- **VRAM Considerations**: For GTX 1650 (4GB), stick to models ≤3.8B parameters.
+- **VRAM Considerations**: For 4 GB VRAM or more, stick to models ≤3.8B parameters.
 Larger models may cause out-of-memory errors.

 ---